Open-Source-Medical-Supplies/project-library-client/README.md

 # Project Library Client

 This repository provides a **React + TypeScript** application that manages and displays a set of projects or devices.
-It is built with **Vite** for modern, fast development and bundling.
-The application is intended to be embedded within a Webflow-based site, with production build files hosted on a Supabase Storage CDN.
+It is designed to be embedded in a Webflow site and uses Supabase for data storage and hosting.
+I works in conjunction with the Webflow CMS.

 ---